george0st/qgate-sln-mlrun/docs/applied-limits.md

    relevant target for FeatureVector

 3. SQLTarget limits
-   - missing support more primary keys (only one primary key is supported right now)
+   - missing support more primary keys (only ONE primary key is supported right now)
    - schema for mapping FeatureStore to Table must be defined manually (not automatically)

 4. Not to use the engine `pandas`